-- (2) The benefit of the order may be assigned- - (a) in the case of an order under section 97, if assignment is not prohibited under the terms of the Court's order; and - (b) in the case of an order under section 97, if assignment was not prohibited under the terms of the original licence. - (3) The Court may direct that an order under section 97 or 98, or an order under section 99 varying such an order, so far as it varies the amount of charges payable, has effect from a date on which the reference or application was made or, if later, on which the licence was granted or, as the case may be, was due to expire.
-If such a direction is made - - (a) any necessary repayments, or further payments, shall be made in respect of charges already paid; and - (b) the reference in subsection (1) (a) to the charges payable in accordance with the order shall be construed, where the order is varied by a later order, as a reference to the charges so payable by virtue of the later order.
+- (2) The benefit of the order may be assigned, - (a) in the case of an order under section 97 of this Act, if assignment is not prohibited under the terms of the Court's order; and - (b) in the case of an order under section 97 of this Act, if assignment was not prohibited under the terms of the original licence. - (3) The Court may direct that an order under section 97 or 98 of this Act, or an order under section 99 varying such an order, so far as it varies the amount of charges payable, has effect from a date on which the reference or application was made or, if later, on which the licence was granted or, as the case may be, was due to expire.
+If such a direction is made, - (a) any necessary repayments, or further payments, shall be made in respect of charges already paid; and

+(b) the reference in subsection (1) (a) of this section to the charges payable in accordance with the order shall be construed, where the order is varied by a later order, as a reference to the charges so payable by virtue of the later order.